 Green Infrastructure: Tugaloo Beach

-Following the installation of the Rover Run dog park on the hillside next to the parking area for the Tugaloo Swim Beach, the Tellico Village Property Owners Association (TVPOA) consented to support WATeR to undertake a water quality monitoring program to ensure suitability of the lake water at the swim beach for the purpose of recreational swimming, particularly after rainfall events.
+Following the installation of the Rover Run dog park on the hillside next to the parking area for the Tugaloo Swim Beach, WATeR conducted a water quality monitoring program & it was determined that the beach water was subject to bacterial contamination after heavy rainfall events.

 In response, WATER consulted with Julie Konkel, PhD, a Watershed Scientist & Coordinator with the Blount County Soil & Water Conservation District who recommended green infrastructure and led the effort for the project design and implementation.
 She was assisted by Madeline Walker, Natural Resources Conservation Intern also with the Blount County Soil & Water Conservation District for the Project Logistics & Implementation aspects dealing with the creation of a riparian garden and drainage swale.